dcts/12startups12months/README.md

 # Silly
 - **cameo for celebrity doubles**: you would live a personal shoutout from a celebrity but cameo is too expensive?
 Worry not, we have top class celebrity doubles that are a quarter of the price that cameo.
+- **publish your netflix series**: a fake neftlix website where you can upload your own videos and descriptions and share a public link with ur friends, so it looks like your fake content is an actual netflix series.
+To use as a joke only.

 # UTILITY FOR MYSELF
 - **TrackYourLife**: Define custom goals and track their progression (habbit forming)